b97jre/RNAseqcourse/source/diffexp-lab.rst

      biocLite("DESeq2")

 The actual analysis is rather simple, after you have set up the data you are going to feed to DESeq2.
-Start by reading the ``count_table.txt`` file.
+Start by reading the file ``count_table.txt``.
 Of course you need to be in the same directory as the file for the following command to run cleanly::

     counts <- read.delim("count_table.txt")